We're making it easier than ever to make the switch to T-Mobile.

 Allow 15-30 days after submission to receive your prepaid card, as long as the associated line is still active.
 If you participated in Carrier Freedom before May 31, 2017, a device trade-in was required and reimbursement was covered by a trade-in credit to your bill as well as a prepaid MasterCard card (or prepaid virtual MasterCard).
 If you're a Verizon customer, come to T-Mobile and #GetOutoftheRed.

 You can receive reimbursements for your device, for your plan, or for both.
 If you're a Verizon customer participating in #GetOutoftheRed, check out this page.
-Note that this offer is available only once per phone number.
-If you take advantage of the offer, leave T-Mobile, and then come back later, you are not eligible for the offer a second time.

 For your device